Eliza Scidmore has made her debut appearance on LibriVox.

 LibriVox is great for easing my resistance to gym workouts on the treadmill.
 I’ve found it’s also a nice, soothing way to “read” in bed on a winter night before falling asleep.

 I’ve been working my way through some of the classics I missed.
 So far: Middlemarch (tough to absorb in audio of mixed narrators, so I followed along in a paperback), several Edith Wharton novels and Uncle Tom’s Cabin (the reader was brilliant, quite theatrical in his reading).
 A recent listen was one of my all-time favorite books, Willa Cather’s My Antonia.
 Also have on my download list some works by John Muir and the British travel writer Isabella Bird.

 Seeing Eliza’s work pop up on LibriVox came as a surprise because I’d previously found none of her books available.
 I’d love to narrate a couple of her books myself.
-My favorite is her first book on Alaska, which has some lyrical passages.
+My favorite is her first book on Alaska.

 The selection on LibriVox seemed odd: a speech Eliza gave in July 1893 at the International Geographic Conference in Chicago.
 She spoke on Alaska, and the address was later printed as an article in National Geographic.
 For some reason, that issue of the magazine was recorded for LibriVox.